 Funds are awarded on a competitive basis.
 The Grants Committee, at its discretion, may make up to two grants per year.
 Funding may vary, up to a maximum of $750 per grant.
 The amount of each award will be determined by the Grants Committee on the basis of available funding, the grant criteria as indicated below, and on individual budget priorities.
-Announcement of the winner(s) will be made as quickly as possible, so that funds may be used in preparation for the MHA Annual Conference in the year following the award (Virginia City, Nevada, June 2015).
+Announcement of the winner(s) will be made as quickly as possible, so that funds may be used in preparation for the MHA Annual Conference in the year following the award (Telluride, Colorado, June 9-12, 2016).

 Criteria for selection include the following: